Path #5 Time Honored Insights

 Consciously integrating time-honored insights—understanding, balancing, connecting, opening up, and laughing—into our travels can give depth, clarity, and meaning to our experiences.
 Like the ancient philosophers of the past, these insights have unlocked wisdom for all of us to ponder and apply to our daily life.
 Dr. Ames has found that these five insights have been particularly valuable to her during her travels, as well as to her fellow travelers.
 By integrating these insights, we can build a greater capacity to define what is meaningful to us and engage in the world more mindfully.
 We may wish to reflect upon or be in-tune with these five insights as we embark upon our travels, and as we contemplate the often bewildering and wonderous world before us.

-“The pleasure we drive from journeys is perhaps dependent more on the mindset with which we travel than on the destination we travel to.” – Alain de Botton
+“The pleasure we derive from journeys is perhaps dependent more on the mindset with which we travel than on the destination we travel to.” – Alain de Botton

 Gift giving in Bahrain, Denise Ames photo